rajnesh/bridge-bidding-system-js/README.md

-# Bridge Bidding System (SAYC) - JavaScript/Web Implementation
+# Bridge Bidding System (SAYC) - Browser Application

-A comprehensive JavaScript implementation of the Standard American Yellow Card (SAYC) bidding system for contract bridge, featuring an interactive Bootstrap-based web interface.
+A comprehensive browser-based implementation of the Standard American Yellow Card (SAYC) bidding system for contract bridge, featuring an interactive Bootstrap-based web interface.
+This application runs entirely in the browser with no server requirements.

 ## Features